-And so I thought… why not embark on a healthy hair journey, Where I can do away with applying those chemicals and then use natural products in its stead, and style my hair in such a way it doesn’t stress my edges.
+And so I thought… why not embark on a healthy hair journey again, Where I can do away with applying those chemicals and then use natural products in its stead, and style my hair in such a way it doesn’t stress my edges.
 I mean everything is going organic and it seems the healthy way.
 Organic skin care, organic food, organic everything.
 So I started reading blogs and anything on natural hair care tips and began my transitioning journey around April last year.
 I followed black elegance to get regular updates and so by July last year, (three months later) I did the big chop!
 My hair is one year & one month post BC yay!!!

 To keep my hair stretched, after dampening with water and LOCing, I usually do the two-strand twist every night or thread it and loosen the following morning.
 The result is always amazing.